This copyrighted ComputerBob.com post cannot legally appear elsewhere.

-I know — it doesn’t have anything to do with computers, but it has a lot to do with technology, so that’s why I’m writing this story today.
+I know — it doesn’t have anything to do with computers, but it has a lot to do with technology and hardware, so that’s why I’m writing this story today.

 Sears took it back.
 I paid several hundred dollars more and got a Sears Craftsman 18 horsepower rider mower with a wider cut.
 That mower did a great job for more than a year before it started giving me problems.

 Things became loose and rattled loudly.
 Other things started falling off of it — I spent many hours walking around the yard, following the path that I had partially mowed, looking for bolts, adjusters, and other parts.
 The drive belt broke.
 The mower belt broke.
 And no matter what part it needed, I had to carefully study a multi-page schematic in my owners manual and decipher the exact part number before I could drive to Sears and try to buy a replacement part — even if all I needed was a new mowing blade.
 Then, invariably, I’d discover that the local store didn’t carry that part in stock, so I’d have to order it, pay for it in advance, and wait a week or more for them to call and tell me that it had arrived.

 After just three of four years, that mower was completely worn out.
 Despite the fact that I regularly greased it, its ball joints were so worn that you could turn its steering wheel almost a quarter of a turn before its front wheels would start to turn.
 And its blades were made of such soft material that I had to sharpen them every other week or they’d completely round-off and tear the grass instead of cutting it.